incepter/react-async-states/packages/docs/docs/intro.md

 sidebar_label: Intro
 ---
 # React async states
-> A naive lightweight library for React state management.
+> A multi-paradigm React state management library.

 ## What is this ?
 This is a multi-paradigm library for decentralized state management in React.